 How to Make this Cabbage Soup Recipe

-- This soup comes together pretty quickly so it’s best to do your prep work first.
+- Prep the vegetables.
 Chop 1 onion.
 Mince 3 garlic cloves (see my tips for how to mince garlic).
 Core and chop one head of green cabbage.
 Chop 2 celery sticks.
 Slice 2 carrots into thin rounds.

 - Sauté the aromatics.
-In a large Dutch oven or cooking pot with a lid, heat 2 tablespoons of olive oil until shimmering.
-Add the onion and garlic and cook, stirring regularly, until fragrant (adjust the heat down to make sure the garlic does not burn).
+In a large Dutch oven or cooking pot with a lid, set over medium high heat, add 2 tablespoons of olive oil.
+Once the oil begins to shimmer, add the onion and garlic and cook, stirring regularly, until fragrant (adjust the heat down to make sure the garlic does not burn).

 - Season.
 Add 1/2 teaspoon turmeric and 1 teaspoon cumin, coriander, and Aleppo pepper.
 Toss to coat the vegetables with the spices.